 Sky Ranch Road resident Kathy Marks told supervisors Tuesday that 244 people have already signed a petition in opposition.

 “We’ve been getting tremendous support,” Marks said.
 “People aren’t hesitating to sign these petitions.”

 Marks said moving the hearing to the agenda of an already-scheduled Apr.
-2 supervisor’s meeting in Oakhurst “just made sense.”
+2 board meeting in Oakhurst “just made sense.”

 On Wednesday, supervisors agreed.